ESA Member States, including Portugal, decide to take the lead for the removal of space debris

 Activities in this area will empower institutional, industrial and governmental users, by supporting sustainable space traffic management including monitoring, risk assessments and reduction, in-orbit servicing and debris mitigation, as well as designing to decrease environmental impacts, reduce the production of space debris and deorbiting large pieces of space debris.
 Examples of potential users include:

 • Institutional and governmental users: Data processing, cataloguing and automation tools and software enabling timelier, more actionable information, and improving the ability of ESA, national space agencies and institutional partners to protect satellite fleets; and

 • Industry: European industry can gain long-term competitive advantage by developing technologies and platforms that are effectively compliant with debris mitigation regulation.
 Precursors for active debris removal can build new European industrial capabilities needed to perform in-orbit servicing.

 The next step beyond technological developments is a Space Traffic Management framework.
 Space Safety also includes, in addition to Space Debris and Clean Space, Space Weather and Planetary Defence, all elements in which Portugal will invest.

 About Portugal Space

-The Portuguese Space Agency, Portugal Space, is a private non-profit organisation, created by the Portuguese Government, in close collaboration with the Regional Government of the Azores.
-The main goal of Portugal Space is to execute the “Portugal Space 2030” strategy and promote and strength the space ecosystem and value chain in Portugal for the benefit of society and economy through a number of focus fields, namely Earth Observation, Telecommunication, Space Safety and Space Transportation, and to enable that, by 2030, Portugal is widely recognized as a global authority in the science and economy of Space-Earth Climate-Oceans interactions.
+The Portuguese Space Agency, Portugal Space, is an organisation created by the Portuguese Government, in close collaboration with the Regional Government of the Azores, with the main goal of executing the “Portugal Space 2030” strategy and promote and strength the space ecosystem and value chain in Portugal for the benefit of society and economy through a number of focus fields, namely Earth Observation, Telecommunication, Space Safety and Space Transportation, and to enable that, by 2030, Portugal is widely recognized as a global authority in the science and economy of Space-Earth Climate-Oceans interactions.